The most unusual and eye-catching airplane seat designs - KESQ

 Since then, the Skyrider 3.0 has been tweaked a bit.
 Aviointeriors says a fourth iteration of the design has improved the seat’s saddle ergonomy, introduced an angled backrest and increased shoulder space for passengers.

 The 23-inch pitch of the Skyrider isn’t currently allowed by certification by most airplanes, where 28 inches is the minimum.
-Aviointeirors is aware of this and the potential challenge it presents.
+Aviointeriors is aware of this and the potential challenge it presents.

 “When we have behind us a strong customer […] we can sit around with Airbus or Boeing and explain,” said Perugini in Hamburg in 2019.